-The scan RF module is an optional module used in conjunction with Free Channel Search, or when more than one transmitter will be used to control the crane.
+The scan RF module is a module used in conjunction with Free Channel Search, or when more than one transmitter will be used to control the crane.
+The scan RF module is used when AutoScan is required in the receiver.

 AutoScan is where the receiver 'scans' for valid frequency channels.
 Once a valid frequency channel is found, the receiver checks for a valid address code.
 If the frequency channel does not contain the correct address code, the receiver continues to scan until a valid frequency channel containing the correct address code is found.
-Once a valid frequency channel containing the correct address code is found, the receiver lock on to that frequency channel and ignores all other signals.
+Once a valid frequency channel containing the correct address code is found, the receiver locks on to that frequency channel and ignores all other signals.

 The scan RF module is capable of scanning for up to 16 frequency channels, however the factory setting is for scanning either the odd or even frequency channels.
-The scan RF module is used with PulseStar•609 systems which have Free Channel Search in the transmitter, or are set up for pitch and catch.
+The scan RF module is used with PulseStar•610 systems which have Free Channel Search in the transmitter, or are set up for pitch and catch which does not use interlocking.